Indivizo/legal/latest/en--general-terms-and-conditions.md

 * creating recruiting teams;
 * managing access rights.

-The functions of the Service may vary and there might be limitations on the volume of accessing different functions depending on the service package ordered by the Client.
-The service packages and elements of Service included in the packages together with the prices are available at Service Provider’s website: [www.indivizo.com/pricing](http://www.indivizo.com/pricing).
+The functions of the Service may vary and there may be limitations on the volume of accessing different functions, depending on the service package ordered by the Client.
+The service packages and elements of Service included in the packages, together with the prices are available at Service Provider’s website: [www.indivizo.com/pricing](http://www.indivizo.com/pricing).

 **2.2.2.** Applicants can access the Application following a registration process.
-After registration they are able to upload their job applications by using an online application form and they can take part in gamification based competency tests and video interviews.
-Applicants can easily reach their applications uploaded in earlier recruitment processes by using the email address given at the registration process and their password.
+After registration, they are able to upload their job applications by using an online application form and they can take part in gamification based competency tests and video interviews.
+Applicants can easily reach their applications uploaded in earlier recruitment processes by using the email address given in the registration process and their password.

 **2.3.** Maintenance, support

 Service Provider provides maintenance to the Service in order that the colleagues and users of the Client can get help to solve any problems that arise during the use of the Service (hereinafter: Maintenance Service).

-The representative of the Service Provider between 9 am and 17 pm on weekdays (hereinafter: Duty Period)

-* can be reached via email (<support@indivizo.com>)
+The representatives of the Service Provider can be reached via email (<support@indivizo.com>) and telephone 24/7.
-* or via forms that can be filled and sent in at different pages of the Application.

-**2.4.** Service Provider within the frames of the Maintenance Service provides support in email for the colleagues and users of Client and for Applicants.
-As regulated in Section 2.3. of the present GTC colleagues of the Service Provider give advice to Clients or representatives of the Clients and Applicants in email in order to diagnose and solve any problems related to the Service.
+**2.4.** Service Provider, within the frames of the Maintenance Service, provides support via email for the colleagues and users of Client and for Applicants.
+As regulated in Section 2.3. of the present GTC, colleagues of the Service Provider give advice to Clients or representatives of the Clients and Applicants via email, in order to diagnose and solve any problems related to the Service.

 **2.5.** Error correction: Service Provider corrects errors according to the service level objectives defined below in the present document.

-**2.5.1.** Client can report problems to Service Provider related to the maintenance of the Service in the ways described in Section 2.3. of the present GTC.
-Service Provider shall start error correction based on Client’s request immediately (if possible) but in the Duty Period maximum within one working day.
+**2.5.1.** Client can report problems to Service Provider related to the maintenance of the Service 24/7 in the ways described in Section 2.3. of the present GTC.
+Service Provider shall start error correction based on Client’s request immediately (if possible), but within the Duty Period and within a maximum of one working day.

 When reporting the error, Client should provide at least the following information to Service Provider: